Do you need a Rhode Island Child Support Attorney?

-If you are found to be in contempt of the Rhode Island Family Court, you could be fined for your missed payments and/or receive jail time.
-If you are in trouble, don’t delay and call Braatz Family to speak with a top rated child support attorney today at (401) 440-1171 to schedule a complimentary consultation.
+If the obligor parent is found to be in willful contempt for failure to pay support, the Rhode Island Family Court can fine for your missed payments and/or order you to serve jail time.
+If you are in trouble, don’t delay and call Braatz Family to speak with a top rated child support attorney today at to schedule a complimentary consultation.

-Q: What is the child support I pay/receive supposed to cover and am I following the guidelines correctly
+Q: What is the child support I pay or receive supposed to cover and am I following the guidelines correctly?

 A: Child support is intended to cover the expense of providing a child’s basic living necessities, including food, shelter, clothing, education, the cost of necessary medical treatment, and reasonable recreation.
 Luxury items are usually not covered by child support.